Taunton Deane: Parishes

 Part of the former Taunton Municipal Borough is unparished.

 Demography

 The town of Taunton (which for population estimates includes the unparished area - or former municipal borough - plus the neighbouring parishes of Bishop's Hull, Comeytrowe, Norton Fitzwarren, Staplegrove, Trull and West Monkton) had an estimated population of 61,400 in 2001.

-Taunton forms part of the larger borough of Taunton Deane which also includes the town of Wellington and surrounding villages.
+Taunton formed part of the larger borough of Taunton Deane which also includes the town of Wellington and surrounding villages.
 Taunton Deane had an estimated population of 102,600 in 2001.

 The figures below are for the Taunton Deane area.

 Education

-County schools (those which are not independent) in the five non-metropolitan districts of the county are operated by Somerset County Council, or are independent of the council and run as academies.
+County schools (those which are not independent) in the five non-metropolitan districts of the county were operated by Somerset County Council, or are independent of the council and run as academies.